 What is the First Normal Form?

-Before understanding the First Normal Form, one must have the knowledge of what is Normalization and why is it done?
-Normalization in general terms is the technique of organizing the data into the database in order to reduce the insertion, deletion and updation anomaly and to remove data redundancy.
+Before understanding the First Normal Form, one must know what Normalization is and why it is done?
+Normalization, in general terms, is the technique of organizing the data into the database to reduce the insertion, deletion and updation anomaly and remove data redundancy.
 This process divides the larger tables into smaller ones and links them with each other through relationships of the primary and foreign keys.
 Duplicate and unnormalized data not only consumes extra memory but makes it difficult to manage the table while insertion, deletion, and updation of tables as the number of data increases.
 Therefore it is very important to normalize the tables before designing the database of any application.

 - Every column should have single atomic (values which cannot be divided further) values.

-- Each column in the table does not have composite values and repeating values as it makes difficult to search the values for the column having multiple values.
+- Each column in the table does not have composite values and repeating values, as it makes it difficult to search the values for the column having multiple values.
 So every column must have a single unique value.